supabase/supabase/apps/docs/DEVELOPERS.md

 ### Guides

 The primary, instructional type of content.
 Basically anything that lives on the `https://supabase.com/docs/guides` route.
-This includes Guides for Auth, Database, Storage, Realtime as well as general resources, self-hosting instructions and integrations.
+This includes Guides for Auth, Database, Storage, Realtime, Edge Functions, as well as general resources, self-hosting instructions, and integrations.
 These are all [`.mdx`](https://mdxjs.com/) files — a combination of Markdown and Javascript.

 #### Things to know